endonend/Hains-Point/readme.md

 **2022.1.7 - March 8, 2022**

 - **New!** Added support for color customization: header/footer background color; subscribe box, about box - backgrounds, buttons, and text!

+**2022.1.8 - March 8, 2022**

+- **New!** Added support for the Reply by Email plugin.
+Install the plugin, set it up, then make sure to turn it on in the Hain's Point settings.

 ---